vitusb/wormhole-gui/README.md

 - [fyne](https://github.com/fyne-io/fyne) (version 2.1.3 / german patches)
 - [wormhole-william](https://github.com/vitusb/wormhole-william) (latest github-master)
 - [compress](https://github.com/klauspost/compress) (version 1.14.4)

+# wormhole-gui (German Version) 🇩🇪

+This is the first attempt to create a german version of Wormhole-Gui inclusive german PGP-wordlist (by german version of wormhole-william).
+Due to the fact that Fyne has no native language-support, i'm forced to translate Fyne [directly inline in code](https://github.com/vitusb/fyne/tree/master/german).
+I hope that this will not be a challenge for future code-releases.
+I will do my very best ...

+        - vitusb- 😄

 ## - English description - 🇬🇧